Rishabh672003/Programming-Notes/Data-Structures/Trees/07-level-order.md

 ### Approach :

-- Declare a vector of vectors (ans).
+- Declare a vector of vectors (and).
-- if root == NULL, return ans.
+- if root == NULL, return and.
 - declare a queue, push the root into it.
 - while the queue is not empty,
 - calculate it's size to traverse.